yell/boltzmann-machines/README.md

   <img src="img/dbm_cifar_naive/grbm_confusion_matrix.png" width="307" />
 </p>

-Notice how infrequently animal is mistaken for a non-animal (or vice versa) and how frequently animal is mistaken to another animal (and the same for non-animal).
+Notice block structure of confusion matrix and thus how infrequently animal is mistaken for a non-animal (or vice versa) and how frequently animal is mistaken to another animal (and the same for non-animal).

 ---